openshift/kube-compare/docs/reference-config-guide-v1.md

 ### pathToKey syntax

-The syntax for `pathToKey` is a dot seperated path.
+The syntax for `pathToKey` is a dot-seperated path.

-> Limitation: currently we are not able to traverse lists.

 The path: `"spec.selector.matchLabels.k8s-app"` will match: